jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 ```

-Spot checking results indicate agreement within rounding error bewteen results generated here and PLINK.
+Spot checking results indicate agreement within rounding error between results generated here and PLINK.

-Using the same test set of 10000 phenotypes and 78000 chr 22 variants above requring 135 minutes on the local machine, a single instances of PLINK finishes in 320 minutes.
+Using the same test set of 10000 phenotypes and 78000 chr 22 variants above requiring 135 minutes on the local machine, a single instances of PLINK finishes in 320 minutes.

 PLINK is a single threaded application.
-Scaled to 8 independent threads, as the job can be arbitaritly split, with 8 threads PLINK would finish in 40 minutes compared to 94 minutes using 8 cores on AWS EC2 in test above.
+Scaled to 8 independent threads, as the job can be trivially split by batches of variants, using 8 threads PLINK would finish in 40 minutes compared to 94 minutes using 8 cores on AWS EC2 in test above.

-PLINK is thus 2.35 times faster, not surpring given its C implementation.
-However using PLINK in parallel on a cluster in this way would require signficant work to launch and manage jobs, recover from error, and recombine results, exactly what Spark does for us.
+PLINK is thus 2.35 times faster per thread, not surprising given its C implementation.
+However using PLINK in parallel on a cluster would require significant work to launch and manage jobs, recover from error, and recombine results, exactly what Spark does for us.

 ###Todo: